QualificationsMIT, PGDip, BachInfoTech Kevin Shedlock toku ingoa

 For indigenous people’s who want to stay connected to their lands, traditions and heritage, normalizing the involvement of traditional practices during the construction of the IT artefact allows people to protect precious stories and treasures for the future, unlike the current technology methods of construction employed where technology continues to disconnect people from their understood views of the world.My background

 My research interest is focused on the construction of the artificial using an indigenous framework.
 I am currently a member of the New Zealand Institute for IT professionals (ITP) and, part of the Virtual Worlds Working Group (VWWG) who assist in facilitating collaborative research approaches towards virtual world computing.
-As a result of my research, indigenous groups both Maori and Pacific are beginning to access new methods when constructing real-world IT projects during the framing, engagement, planning, construction and evaluation phases of the indigenous focused technology artefact.Research Interest Activities
+As a result of my research, indigenous groups all over the world are beginning to access new methods when constructing real-world IT projects during the framing, engagement, planning, construction and evaluation phases of the indigenous focused technology artefact.Research Interest Activities

 Spatial Intelligences & Virtual Reality (VR)